 When you procrastinate unconsciously, you don’t know you’re doing it.

-It normally involves making excuses to yourself and others about why you can’t start writing now.
+It normally involves making excuses to yourself and others about why you’re not writing.
 I’m too busy to write today.
 I’d like to start, but I need to spend another hour planning.
 I’m just not ready, I still need to more research.
+Sometimes these excuses can go on for years and involve waiting for an idealised ‘perfect time’ to get writing.
+I don’t have enough time, I don’t have the right idea, I don’t have the motivation right now.

 Often these excuses feel legitimate (because they could be legitimate) and you justify them by telling yourself that in one way or another, things will improve at a future point in time.
 You tell yourself that tomorrow, you’ll have more time or that you’ll be less tired.
 You convince yourself that next week, all your ducks will in a row and you’ll be ready to start – when in fact this point of future perfection never arrives.